 For more decor ideas, check out our Cheap and easy Halloween decorations article.

 Halloween movie soundtracks

-Before and after the movie, set the stage by playing some fun or frightening movie soundtracks like this one from Ghostbusters [Amazon] or this creepy classic soundtrack from the original (1978) movie Halloween [Amazon].
+Before and after the movie, set the stage by playing some fun or frightening movie soundtracks like the one from Ghostbusters or the creepy classic soundtrack from the original (1978) movie Halloween.

 So we’ve given you some cool Halloween ideas and Halloween movie night ideas for kids to start planning.
 Add your final touches for the best Halloween movie night and party ever!

 Once you know what you’re going to watch for Halloween movie night, you can brainstorm some awesome snack ideas.
 Check out our Halloween Snack Ideas for amaaazing (and cheap) food and drink for any haunting occasion.
 But follow these three easy tips below to turn ordinary snacks into something worthy of a scary movie:

 - Serve candy in cauldrons, jack-o-lanterns, or other themed dishes.
 (Check your Dollar Store for good, cheap options!)
 You’ll also need candy, of course, so also check out our tips on How to save on Halloween candy.